TeomanDeniz/LIBCMT/README.md

 The only way to do that is by using the `exit()` function.

-This is used for optimization purposes.
+This is used for optimisation purposes.

 ----
 </details>